 All suppliers new to UB are required to submit a completed 2-page tax ID form to Procurement Services as confirmation of their business identity.
 This information is used to build supplier profiles in the three databases that support encumbrances from our electronic requisitioning system.
 Submit a UB version for U.S.-based vendors of the W-9 form or submit a UB version of the W-8 form for non U.S.-based suppliers.

-A fast and efficient method to receive your payments from New York State is to enroll in New York States epayments (electronic payments).
-Please see the NYS’s Office of the State Comptroller (OSC) epayments website for information about the program including enrollment forms.
+A fast and efficient method to receive your payments from New York State is to enroll in New York State's epayments (electronic payments).
+Please visit the NYS Office of the State Comptroller (OSC) Vendor website to enroll.

 New York State uses the Statewide Financial System (SFS) to maintain vendor information.
 All vendors paid by entities utilizing state funds must be enrolled in SFS.
 The entity for which the vendor makes their first purchasing agreement with is responsible to enroll the vendor in SFS.
 Any future changes to the vendor record must be maintained by the vendor.